 @AdityaBirlaGrp: Mandate 50% parent members in safety committee of your schools.

-November 2017: A four-year-old girl was sexually assaulted by a PT teacher in GD Birla School, a prominent school in Kolkata.
-The student was allegedly abused inside a toilet during school.
-The girl returned home with blood stains on her uniform and was reportedly crying.
+November 2017: A four-year-old girl of a reputed school in Kolkata returned home with blood-stains on her uniform and was reportedly crying.
 The parents then rushed to the SSKM hospital with the child, where doctors told the parents about the sexual assault.

 Back in November 2014, a six-year girl was assaulted in the same school.
 An outsider was blamed last time.
 This time, the enemy was within.

 One thing stayed constant.
 No CCTV at the school then.
 No CCTV now.